-- Each individual student entering the lab or library is required to scan in with a school ID and needs a clearly written, completed pass from the teacher assigning the work. - Students using the lab from "study hall" must have a pass from the teacher assigning the work and must work on computer-related assignments that cannot be completed on the iPad. - Students using the lab from "study hall" may have a 15 minute Study Hall pass to be used if the student only needs to print a document. - Students using the lab from "lunch" must have a pass from the teacher assigning the work and must work on computer-related assignments that cannot be completed on the iPad. - Students will be sent back to their class or study hall if spaces are unavailable.
+- Each individual student entering AV or the library is required to scan in with a school ID and needs a clearly written, completed pass from the teacher assigning the work. - Students using AV from "study hall" must have a pass from the teacher assigning the work and must work on computer-related assignments that cannot be completed on the iPad. - Students using AV from "study hall" may have a 15 minute Study Hall pass to be used if the student only needs to print a document. - Students using AV from "lunch" must have a pass from the teacher assigning the work and must work on computer-related assignments that cannot be completed on the iPad.

+• Students will be sent back to their class, lunch or study hall if spaces are unavailable.